nomdeplume4reb/DataCamp_R/README.md

-# learndatasci
+# R Projects
-modified from the DataCamp project Functions for Food Price Forecasts for select food items in Rwanda
+These are projects I've worked on and modified from DataCamp for R